How To Create and Send Invoices in QuickBooks Online

 Click on + New and select Invoice

-The exact fields that will display for your invoice depend upon the settings you selected in How to Customize Invoices, but below are the most common fields you’ll have to complete:
+The exact fields that will appear depend on the settings you selected, as discussed in our guide on how to customize invoices on QuickBooks Online.
+However, below are the most common fields you’ll have to complete:

 - Customer: Select the customer and job, if applicable, that will receive the invoice.
-If this is a new customer, click Add new from the customer drop-down box and provide the necessary customer information as shown in How To Set Up Customers in QuickBooks Online.
+If this is a new customer, click Add new from the customer drop-down box and provide the necessary customer information, as explained in our tutorial on how to set up customers in QuickBooks Online.
 Once a customer is selected, the fields for email, billing and shipping addresses, terms, and location should populate automatically.

 - Invoice date: The invoice date should be the date you wish to send this invoice.